TITLE 77: PUBLIC HEALTH

 6) An agreement to follow the operational policies and protocols of the System;

-7) A description of the level of participation in the training and continuing education of pre-hospital personnel;
+7) A description of the level of participation in the education and continuing education of EMS Personnel;

 8) An agreement to collect and provide relevant data as determined by the Resource Hospital;

-9) A description of the hospital's data collection and reporting methods and the personnel responsible for maintaining all data;
+9) A description of the hospital's or facility’s data collection and reporting methods and the personnel responsible for maintaining all data;

 10) An agreement to allow the Department access to all records, equipment and vehicles relating to the System during any Department inspection, investigation or site survey;